mapbox/osmpbf-tutorial/Planetfiles.md

 ![Diagram of decompressed zlib data blob containing a struct which contains a struct](./i/struct_in_struct.gif)

 Here we have a Blob, which contains compressed data representing a struct, which itself contains structs.
-Once we're done decompressing the data, of course, the ProtocolBuffer library will handle all this nesting for us programmatically when we unmarshal each Message.
+Once we're done decompressing the data, the ProtocolBuffer library will handle all of the nested Messages for us when we unmarshal each Message.